Here's the honest truth about brain games: they won't turn you into a genius, but they're not snake oil either.

 Be consistent rather than intensive.
 Research suggests that moderate, regular sessions (around 30-60 minutes, a few times per week) may be more beneficial than marathon sessions.[3]
 Build brain games into a routine rather than binging occasionally.

 Combine with lifestyle factors.
 Brain games work best as part of an overall approach to cognitive health.
-The evidence for exercise improving brain function is actually stronger than the evidence for brain games.
-Sleep is essential for memory consolidation.
-A healthy diet supports brain function.
-Don't let brain games be your only strategy.
+Don't let them be your only strategy.
+A 30-minute walk may do more for your brain than another hour of Sudoku.

 Enjoy yourself.
 If you hate the games you're playing, you won't stick with them.
 Find games you actually enjoy.
 Compliance matters, and you're more likely to maintain a habit that's genuinely fun.

 Ready to play?
-Here are the main categories of free brain games available on this site.
+Browse all 200+ free brain games available on this site.
 No registration or login required.
 Just click through to a game page and start playing.

 Important: Brain games are for general cognitive engagement and entertainment.
 They do not diagnose, treat, or prevent any medical condition.
 If you have concerns about memory loss or cognitive decline, please consult a healthcare professional.
-See my Medical Disclaimer.
+See my Medical Disclaimer and Editorial Standards.

 I've reviewed these sources and selected them for their relevance to understanding what brain training can and cannot do.
 Here's what each contributes: